 There is a beautiful view of Breiðavík cove and Klifhraun lava field from Rauðfeldsgjá, as you can see in my photo above.

-We are now ca 213 km from the capital city Reykjavík - here you can see the exact location of the gorge on the map.
-Next stop will be at one of the main attractions of Snæfellsnes peninsula, Arnarstapi, but I just want to give you a little peak into one of the caves, Sönghellir or the Singing Cave, on the side road 570, just before we reach Arnarstapi.
+We are now some 213 km from the capital city Reykjavík - here you can see the exact location of the gorge on the map.
+The next stop will be at one of the main attractions of Snæfellsnes peninsula, Arnarstapi, but I just want to give you a little peek into one of the caves, Sönghellir or the Singing Cave, on the side road 570, just before we reach Arnarstapi.

-Sönghellir - the Singing Cave or the Cave of Song is a well known cave on the Snæfellsnes peninsula and the echo or acoustics in this small cave are excellent.
+Sönghellir - the Singing Cave or the Cave of Song is a well-known cave on the Snæfellsnes peninsula, and the echo or acoustics in this small cave is excellent.

-According the the Saga of Bárður Snæfellsás he stayed in this cave with his men while he was building the farm at Laugarbrekka where he later settled.
+According to the Saga of Bárður Snæfellsás, he stayed in this cave with his men while he was building the farm at Laugarbrekka where he later settled.